JeremySCook/JC-Pro-Macro-2/code/QMK/README.md

 Experimental [QMK firmware]([url](https://qmk.fm/))

+As of now, KB switches work, along with endocer and option button.
+Encoder working set up for volume adjustment.

+Still need to work on: OLED, addressable LEDs, different layers, etc.

 ![image](kb-labeled.png)

 Above image: Keycaps labeled with ATmega32U4 pin numbers where each is connected (e.g. B1).
 These pin numbers are needed for QMK definition.
 Below is a schematic which should be largely correct for the JCPM2s out there today.

 ![image](schematic.png)

-This is very much a work in progress.
-As of now, only the main KB switches work, outputting their switch numbers when pressed.

 Below are my notes on getting this to work so far.
 I may continue on this path, but if you feel like experimenting, please be my guest!